 Effective December 7, 2010, our board of directors elected Theodore M. Wright as the Chairman of the Board of Directors.
 Prior to February 27, 2011, Mr. Wright was not and never had been an employee or executive officer of our Company, had been a member of our board of directors since September 2003, and had been designated an independent director each year since his election to the board of directors.
-Effective February 27, 2011, Mr. Wright was elected to serve as our Interim Chief Executive Officer and President while our board pursued and completed a search for a Chief Executive Officer and President.
+February 27, 2011, Mr. Wright was elected to serve as our Interim Chief Executive Officer and President while our board pursued and completed a search for a Chief Executive Officer and President.
 Effective December 5, 2011, Mr. Wright was elected by our board to serve as our Chief Executive Officer and President, and our board requested that he continue to serve as its Chairman.
-While our bylaws and corporate governance guidelines do not require that our Chairman of the Board of Directors position and Chief Executive Officer and President, the board determined that, at least while the search for a permanent Chief Executive Officer and President was continuing and until such position is filled, the Company's best interests would be best served by having the positions of Chairman of the Board of Directors.
+While our bylaws and corporate governance guidelines do not require that our Chairman of the Board of Directors position and Chief Executive Officer positions be separated, effective February 27, 2011, with the election of Mr. Wright as Interim Chief Executive Officer and President, the board determined that, at least while the search for a permanent Chief Executive Officer and President was continuing and until such position is filled, the Company's best interests would be best served by having the positions of Chairman of the Board of Directors and the Interim Chief Executive Officer and President be filled by Mr. Wright, who was thereby deemed to no longer be an independent member of the board of directors.
 Upon Mr. Wright's election by the board of directors to serve as the Chief Executive Officer in conclusion of its search, the board determined that the Company's best interests are served by Mr. Wright continuing to serve as both Chairman and Chief Executive Officer of the Company.

-The determination by the board of directors to elect a director determined by the board of directors to no longer be independent as its Chairman, rather than to elect an independent member of the board as its Chairman, was based upon the board of directors belief that this separation was not needed due to the length of time Mr. Wright had served on the Board as an independent director-since 2003, and that his expertise in both roles would be in the best interest of the Company and our stockholders, and additionally would bring a different perspective to the board from that of previous chief executive officers whose time and efforts had been primarily devoted to the Company operations.
+The determination by the board of directors to elect a director determined by the board of directors to no longer be independent as its Chairman, rather than to elect an independent member of the board as its Chairman, was based upon the board of directors belief that this separation was not needed due to the length of time Mr. Wright had served on the Board as an independent director - since 2003, and that his expertise in both roles would be in the best interest of the Company and our stockholders, and additionally would bring a different perspective to the board from that of previous chief executive officers whose time and efforts had been primarily devoted to the Company operations.